xster/flutter-wiki/Desktop-shells.md

 Run `flutter config` to see your current settings, as well as the commands to disable the feature again.

+### `doctor`

+Once you've enabled desktop support, running `flutter doctor` will check for the necessary tools to build for your desktop platform.
+Ensure that it reports no issues in that section before trying to `build` or `run`.

 ### `create`

 Support for `create` currently varies by platform: